Rookout/docs/docs/agent.md

 ## Installation

-The Rookout agent is provided in multiple forms:
+The Rookout agent is distributed in multiple forms:
 1. Docker image
 2. systemd service

-Please note that either way the ROOKOUT_TOKEN environment variable must be set for the agent to run.
+Please note that the ROOKOUT_TOKEN environment variable must be set for the agent to run.

 ### Docker Image